 Replacing only one coil can cause significant issues with your AC.
 Just replacing the evaporator coil can make it an incompatible match with the condenser coil.
 If they mismatch in refrigerant, SEER, or age, problems could occur such as inefficient temperature regulation, high electric bills, frequent repairs, or a decrease in the lifetime of your AC unit.
 SEER refers to the efficiency rating of your AC.

 Even if your air conditioning unit is only 8 or 9 years old, it’s more efficient to replace the entire AC for several reasons.
 First, the coil you need is probably obsolete.
 At this age, changing just the coil is like replacing the engine in your dying car.
 Also, the new coil would not have a healthy functioning partner in the other old coil, even if it still works.
 This pairing would significantly affect the SEER.

 You should also replace the whole AC unit if your old one uses R-22.
 R-22 is an old refrigerant that is no longer being manufactured in North America because it harms the environment.
 Most countries are slowing phasing out the use of R-22.
 Replacing the whole unit is also better when the repair bill to fix the coils is too expensive.

 There are some instances where repairing your air conditioner is the better choice.
 Often if your unit is under ten years old, you can get away with just replacing the coils.
 However, keep in mind the compatibility problems and inefficiencies that your system may face.

-It’s best to contact an AC expert, like Art Plumbing, AC & Electric, who can evaluate what is wrong with your HVAC system.
+It’s best to contact an AC expert, like Art Plumbing, Air Conditioning & Electric, who can evaluate what is wrong with your HVAC system.
 If it’s the coils, then they can advise you if replacing the coils or the whole unit is the best solution.